kubernetes/enhancements/keps/sig-auth/20190916-noderestriction-pods.md

 pods:

 1. Restrict labels to a whitelisted prefix: `unrestricted.node.kubernetes.io/`
-2. Restrict annotations to [well-known annotations](#annotation-restrictions) and a whitelisted
-   prefix: `unrestricted.node.kubernetes.io/`
-3. Restrict mirror pod OwnerReferences to only allow a node reference.
+2. Restrict mirror pod OwnerReferences to only allow a node reference.

 ## Motivation